causiq/logary/src/targets/Logary.Targets.Stackdriver/README.md

  - [Granting, changing and revoking access][policies]
  - [Service Accounts overview][sa-o]

+You can run the following to set up a GCP service account with the right permissions;

     gcloud iam service-accounts get-iam-policy logary-ci-writer@logary-ci.iam.gserviceaccount.com
     gcloud projects add-iam-policy-binding logary-ci \